Category: Product Update

 Crowdin being a cloud-based localization management platform can be easily integrated with Document360 as one of the translation methods.

-The integration between Document360 and Crowdin is pretty straight forward and seamless.
-But, before that, we’d have to have an existing account or create a new Crowdin individual or organizational account on the website https://accounts.crowdin.com/register.
+The integration between Document360 and Crowdin is pretty straightforward and seamless.
+But, before that, we’d have to have an existing account or create a new Crowdin individual or an organizational account on the website https://accounts.crowdin.com/register.

 Now, as like most other integrations, we configure the Document360 project with the Crowdin platform.
 After we’ve successfully connected both systems using access tokens/API keys, we can use the Crowdin platform to retrieve, translate, and update the content to our knowledge base.

 The process of syncing the already connected articles is referred to as the Push to function.
 For instance, Push to Crowdin and Push to Document360.